Balancing it All, a Guest Blog Post Mentoring Monday

 Timeout!
 Trying to positively change the look of my business.
-Thoughts concerning the modern style at http://dean2016.com?
-Sincerely a powerful money blog with heart whenever wanted within the ARIZONA territory.
+Thoughts concerning the modern style at https://www.pestcontrolshop.ca?
+Sincerely a terrific bedbug control supplier in Burlington whenever wanted within the Ontario territory.
 Send a comment.
 Appreciate it!

 Moving to modern history: I met the military, quit my job, started my business, had two more kids, moved three times, and let my business spiral out of control.
 Enter my constant quest for balance.
 I constantly felt as though I was not giving something enough attention.
 I would begin editing and someone needed a snuggle.
 During dinner, I would take a call from a client.
 We would have to put away the lego city in the living room because I have a client in the morning.
 I started yelling.
 Frequently.
 "Why can't you (yes, you four and six year old) understand that I'm trying to run a business??"
 My husband and I we're just partners in life, there was no time to be friends, lovers, or even eat together most days.
 It was a year ago that all of these issues spun me into what I refer to as a life-crisis.
 There was no way I could do it all.
 I would have to give something up.
 What would it be?
 An overpowering voice in my head kept screaming, "Is your business more important than your kids?!?!"
 No, it is not on most days.
 However, my business is a deeply ingrained part of me.
 I couldn't imagine giving it up even for my kids.
 So, I had to take drastic measures.
 One Saturday morning, I took out a large wall calendar, and started penciling in the hours I wanted to spend with my husband in the evenings.
 I penciled in the hours during the day that it takes to homeschool.
 I blocked off weekends for family.
 I added a couple hours for house cleaning and cooking dinner, you know, for padding.
 My heart sank when I looked at that completed calendar.
 I realized that I would have to redesign my business model if I wanted to keep taking portraits.